Unchained, Part 5: How to Stop A Pornography Addiction

 • Better energy levels – No more random fatigue, big crashes, and low motivation.

-• Improved sleep quality – Low dopamine can cause insomnia.
+• Improved sleep quality – Low dopamine and serotonin disrupt sleep patterns.

 • Healthier skin and hair – Dopamine plays a role in cellular regeneration.